 "Hi, my name is Haim Dror and I'm the developer of the TINO method.
 With TINO you can make better use of all existing human-based knowledge in order to innovate, solve problems and give recognition.
 How?
 TINO identifies unrecognized knowledge.
 Let me explain.
 Most people naturally look for recognized knowledge, which is the type of knowledge experts can give you.
-In contrast to this approach, with TINO we focus on those 'who don't know that they know'.
+With TINO we focus on those 'who don't know that they know'.

 By first identifying who these people are, and then asking the right questions you can discover their unrecognized knowledge.
-Unrecognized knowledge is shared freely and highly reliable, because the person sharing this type of information has no personal interest in this knowledge nor is there any conflict of interest.
+Unrecognized knowledge is shared freely and highly reliable, because it's with the lowest level of conflict of interest.
+Most important it lets us find hidden resources to solve your challenge.
 Curious to see how TINO can help you?
 Have a look at our programs or read our publications.

 "Hi, my name is Haim Dror and I'm the developer of the TINO method.
 With TINO you can make better use of all existing human-based knowledge in order to innovate, solve problems and give recognition.
 How?
 TINO identifies unrecognized knowledge instead of recognized knowledge.
 Let me explain.
 Most people will look for recognized knowledge, which is the type of knowledge experts can give you.
 In contrast to this approach,